abbotto/rectangular/README.md

 - Support for `SASS` syntax for powerful stylesheets.
 - Support for `ES6` syntax for modernized JavaScript.
 - Support for `PUG` syntax for cleaner HTML templates.
-- Support for `stylelint` to make sure your styles come out clean.
+- Support for `stylelint` to make sure your styles come out shiny.
 - Support for `autoprefixer` so your styles work on as many browsers as possible.

 ---